 Nothing makes you want to simplify your life like homeschooling.

-With kids, especially littles, sometimes you feel like life is a matter of just survival.
-Even without littles, it’s a struggle keeping the house liveable, healthy food on the table, managing the errands and outside activities, and being a wife.
+It’s often a struggle keeping the house reasonably clean, healthy food on the table, managing the errands and outside activities, and being a wife.
 Let alone adding the responsibility of educating your children!
 If you’re tired of trying to balance your home life with homeschooling responsibilities unsuccessfully, read my 11 tips to simplify your homeschool life.
 With a family story or two thrown in.

 Yes, when you add homeschooling to the mix, you quickly discover that you must drastically simplify your life in general, as well as your homeschooling life.
 You just can’t do as much as you used to do before homeschooling.
-If you’re trying to, you’re probably taking on too much.
+If you’re trying to, you’re taking on too much.

 Keep reading for 11 easy ideas that I guarantee will simplify your homeschool life, and help you better balance your home life and homeschool responsibilities.
 Some of them you can accomplish immediately, and some are going to be more of a time and energy investment.

 Let’s start with YOU.

 Simplify your homeschool life by evaluating how you spend your extra minutes.

 Even if you see yourself as crazy busy, you might be spending more time than you think on activities that don’t give you a “real” break.

 1. Simplify your life by cutting down on cell phone time.